-Another important discrete distribution is known as this Poisson distribution and the process is known as the Poisson process and this is important when you are talking about this when we are modeling this rainfall occurrence of rainfall or occurrence of this road accident or rail accident in transportation engineering particularly then we generally use this kind of distribution this Poisson distribution this Poisson process is analogous to the binomial process but it corresponds to the occurrence of the event along a continuous time or space scale whereas the binomial process correspond to the occurrence.
+Another important discrete distribution is known as this Poisson distribution and the process is known as the Poisson process.
+And this is important when you are talking about this, when we are modeling this rainfall occurrence of rainfall or occurrence of this road accident, or rail accident in transportation engineering particularly then, we generally use this kind of distribution.
+This Poisson distribution, this Poisson process is analogous to the binomial process, but it corresponds to the occurrence of the event along a continuous time or space scale whereas, the binomial process correspond to the occurrence of the event along a discrete time scale.

-Of the event along a discrete time scale now this is important when you are talking about this binomial process then we are talking about the n different trials and obviously the n different trials should be a particular integer value out of that an independent trial how many what is the success rate and all we are just investigating now when we are talking about this Poisson process this is generally on a continuous time scale and this continuous time scale over a time scale when this particular event is occurring.

-Now or what we can say that over a particular span of time that what is the possibility of this different the number of outcomes of particular event if you say that rail accident then over a month of time this is the time this is the month in a month the number of rail accidents that can happen so this is the this can be this is known as the Poisson process now this Poisson distribution is used to model a particular event that can occur at any time or at any space so this is not only over the time.
+Now, this is important when you are talking about this binomial process then, we are talking about the n different trials.
+And obviously, the n different trials should be a particular integer value out of that an independent trial how many; what is the success rate and all we are just investigating.
+Now, when we are talking about this Poisson process this is generally on a continuous time scale and this continuous time scale over a time scale, when this particular event is occurring.
+Now, or what we can say that over a particular span of time that, what is the possibility of this different; the number of outcomes of particular event.
+If you say that rail accident then over a month of time, this is the time, this is the month in a month the number of rail accidents that can happen.
+So, this is the; this can be; this is known as the Poisson process.

-We can also say that along the stretch along the stretch of a high way or along the stretch of a railway line so this can be happened in the time direction or in the special direction or this can be even extended to the area so over a particular area that number of occurrence or it can be even extended to the volume over a particular volume that number of occurrence so that over a continuous medium I can say now whether this can be time or 1 dimensional space or 2 dimensional space.
+Now, this Poisson distribution is used to model a particular event that can occur at any time, or at any space.
+So, this is not only over the time, we can also say that along the stretch, along the stretch of a (()) a highway or along the stretch of a railway line.
+So, this can be happened in the time direction or in the special direction or this can be even extended to the area.
+So, over a particular area that number of occurrence or it can be even extended to the volume, over a particular volume that number of occurrence.
+So, that over a continuous medium, I can say now, over that this can be this can be time or 1 dimensional space or 2 dimensional space, or 3 dimensional space.
+So, over that domain that number of occurrences is modeled through this Poisson process.

-Or 3 dimensional spaces so over that domain that number of occurrences is modeled through this Poisson process so now if we consider suppose that how we can make the analogy with this Bernoulli's process now the say we if we consider a Bernoulli's process in a certain time interval where p is the probability of occurrence of an event within the time interval if the time interval decreases then the probability of p also decreases obvious whereas the number of trials n should increase now n should increase in such a way that if the decrease of p and increase of n occurs, in such a manner.

-That the product n p remains constant then the binomial distribution approaches to the Poisson distribution now if you see.
+So, now if we consider, suppose that how we can make the analogy with this Bernoulli's process.
+Now, the; say we if we consider a Bernoulli's process in a certain time interval, where p is the probability of occurrence of an event within the time interval, if the time interval decreases then, the probability of p also decreases obvious.
+Whereas, the number of trials n should increase now, n should increase in such a way that if the decrease of p and increase of n occurs, in such a manner that the product n p remains constant.
+Then, the binomial distribution approaches to the Poisson distribution.